davidmcclure/news-vec/notebooks/thesis/thesis.md

 This makes it easier to reason about the full structure of all 120 pairwise accuracy changes, but, there's still one piece of information missing here.
 We're being somewhat imprecise, really, when we say that outlets are "converging" or "diverging," which implies that both are moving towards or away from each other.
 When really, the edges here are *undirected* -- all they tell us is that, for example, The Huffington Post and The Hill are harder for the classifier to tell apart in fall of 2018 than in spring of 2017.
 But, this doesn't us anything about the relative degree to which each outlet has changed of the change -- has Huffington Post moved towards the The Hill, or vice versa?
 Or, a bit of both?
 In theory, any combination is possible.

-**TODO**: Show direction on graph edges, by comparing size of mean embedding shift.
+- direction on graph edges.

 So, the classifiers tell us that these shifts in proximity have taken place.
 But, what do they actually consist of?
 If BuzzFeed and Fox are significantly more recognizable to the models in the fall of 2018 than in winter of 2017 -- what's changed?